-Whether you use your ATV for practical purposes or just the pure joy and exhilaration of exploring in the wild, it's important to be protected by the right ATV insurance, which is a type of personal insurance.
+Whether you use your ATV or off road vehicle for practical purposes or just the pure joy and exhilaration of exploring in the wild, it's important to be protected by the right ATV insurance, which is a type of personal insurance.
 Coverage for all-terrain vehicles protects you from paying staggering legal fees, medical bills, settlement costs and replacement expenses in the event of an accident, damage, injury or theft of your all-terrain vehicle.
 ATV insurance can provide liability, collision and uninsured motorist coverages, among other possible coverage you may wish to include on your policy.

-There are four types of ATV insurance coverages that are mandatory for anyone who is using their ATV outside their own private property: third-party liability, personal injury benefits, direct compensation property damage and uninsured motorists coverage.
-However, there are additional options such as collision and upset coverage and comprehensive coverage that are well worth considering.
+There are four types of Ontario ATV insurance coverages that are mandatory for anyone who is using their ATV outside their own private property: third-party liability, personal injury benefits, direct compensation property damage and uninsured motorists coverage.
+However, there are optional coverages such as collision and upset coverage and comprehensive coverage that are well worth considering.
 If you're not sure what should be included on your Ontario ATV insurance policy, speak to a broker at Morison Insurance.
 Our experienced team can offer personalized ATV insurance quotes with recommendations on the best coverage to ensure you are fully protected against all likely risks.

 Regardless of how careful and cautious you are, accidents can happen.
 If you are involved in an at-fault accident that causes someone else to become injured or their property to be damaged, the mandatory third-party liability insurance coverage on your ATV insurance policy will protect you from serious financial losses.
 Your insurance provider will cover third-party expenses such as medical bills, funeral costs and repair or replacement for damaged property in situations where you are liable for injury, death or property damage.
 Should legal action be brought against you, your coverage may also provide funds to cover legal defense fees and settlement costs.
 There are two key varieties of third-party liability coverage for Ontario ATV insurance: